CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

 iBGP. eBGP peers have different ASNs while iBGP peers have the same ASN.

-The heart of the protocol is the same when used as eBGP or iBGP, however, there is a key difference in the protocol behavior between use as eBGP and iBGP: an iBGP speaker does not forward routing information learned from one iBGP peer to another iBGP peer to prevent loops. eBGP prevents loops using the AS\_Path attribute.
+The heart of the protocol is the same when used as eBGP or iBGP, however,  but there is a key difference in the protocol behavior between use as eBGP and iBGP:.
+To prevent loops, an iBGP speaker does not forward routing information learned from one iBGP peer to another iBGP peer to prevent loops. eBGP prevents loops using the AS\_Path attribute.

 All iBGP speakers need to be peered with each other in a full mesh.
 In a